Ayushh1023/Ayushh1023/README.md

 - 👋 Hi, I’m @Ayushh1023
-- 👀 I’m interested in learning about AI/ML and BLockchain technology
+- 👀 I’m interested in learning about **everything** about how computers' majaestic capabilities can be used to achieve the impossible endeavours of humankind
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently exploring BLockChain Technology
 - 📫 Ping me on Discord: Ad Astra#3510

 - 📜 Update: Doing LeetCode these days